aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-vertical-gradient-to-xps/_index.md

 ## Prerequisites

 - Aspose.Page for .NET Library: Ensure that you have the Aspose.Page for .NET library installed in your development environment.
-You can download it [here](https://releases.aspose.com/page/net/).
+You can download it [Aspose.Page .NET download page](https://releases.aspose.com/page/net/).
 - Development Environment: Set up a .NET development environment with your preferred IDE, such as Visual Studio.

 Now that we have everything ready, let’s dive into the code.